wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 state of the child block).
 The function also takes argument on whether a dirty write back is incurred as a result of permission downgrade in one of its children caches.

+At a high level, `processAccess()` will set the child block state and its own directory state based on the type of the request and the state of the block in the current cache.
+We elaborate the concrete handling case-by-case.
+If the request is `GETX`, then we check the sharer list to see whether the block is currently shared by multiple children caches.
+If true, `sendInvalidates()` is called to revoke all shared cache lines in children caches.
+Note that when `tcc` begins processing the request, the current cache block state must already be exclusive.
+This does not contradict the fact that one or more of its children caches may have a shared or exclusive copy of the block.
+If the invalidation results in a dirty write back, the flag will be set, and the write back will be processed by the coherence controller.
+After invalidation, we set the requestor as the exclusive owner of the cache line by clearing all bits in the sharer list except the request's.